 There is enough waste energy produced in the EU to heat the EU’s entire building stock; however, despite this huge potential, only a restricted number of small scale examples of urban waste heat recovery are present across the EU.

-October 2017 to September 2022 (project extended for 1 year)
+October 2017 to September 2022.

 Horizon 2020 research and innovation programme